Ahsanul-Mostakin/Node-JS/README.md

 # Node-JS
-Node.js Course for Beginners - Learning Node.js concepts like Express, REST APIs, JWT authentication, and database integration through MySQL and MongoDB.
+Learning Node.js concepts like Express, REST APIs, JWT authentication, and database integration through MySQL and MongoDB.
 Based on the SkillLearn course.

 This repository contains code and notes from the **Node.js Course** on SkillLearn.
 It covers essential topics for learning Node.js and building server-side applications using JavaScript.